The Bank of America content in this post was last updated on 03.20.2020

 Few airlines can top the nation’s fifth-largest carrier when it comes to perks and credit card rewards.
 So much so that the Alaska Airlines Visa Signature® credit card always hovers around the top of our best airline cards, regardless of the fact that most routes fly in the airspace between Seattle and San Diego.

-And while the branded card can take you far with its modest annual fee and welcome offer alone (40,000 bonus miles for $2,000 of spending within the first 90 days of ownership), it’s the Alaska Airlines Mileage Plan that puts it over the top.
+And while the branded card can take you far with its modest annual fee and welcome offer alone (limited time offer of $100 statement credit, Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) and 40,000 bonus miles for $2,000 of spending within the first 90 days of ownership), it’s the Alaska Airlines Mileage Plan that puts it over the top.

 What stands out about the Mileage Plan?